hkimkim/data-crawling/daum/README.md

 ## Running the code

-1. Open web developer tool of the article link you are trying to crawl.
+1. Open web developer tool of the article link you are trying to scrapes.

 2. Go into **Network > XHR** and click the file that starts with `comments?...`.
 Then click `Preview` and you will see `postId`.